textileio/community/docs/a-tour-of-textile.md

 #### Set an avatar image

-Similarly, you can assign your peer a publicly visible avatar image.
+Similarly, you can assign your peer a publicly visible avatar image:

 ```tab="cmd"
 textile profile set avatar "path/to/an/image"